kendryte/kendryte-doc-standalone-programming-guide/en/BSP.md

 The relevant data types and data structures are defined as follows:

-- core\_function：The function called by the CPU core.
+- core\_function: The function called by the CPU core.

 ### core\_function